Elinor Florence, Author

 I wish I could show you all thirty-seven double-sided banners, featuring seventy-four vets in total, but I’ll restrict myself to a few examples.
 Some of them were easier to capture on film than others, due to the lighting and time of day.

 Several families honoured multiple relatives.
 The Marr siblings, none of whom lives here, bought banners for both their parents.
 Their mother Lou served in the Royal Canadian Air Force.
-(You can see more banners hanging in the background of this photo.)
+(See more banners hanging in the background of this photo.)

-I interviewed Lou before her death, and you can read her story by clicking here: Lou Marr: RCAF Camerawoman.
+I interviewed Lou before her death, and you can read her story here: Lou Marr: RCAF Camerawoman.

 On the flip side of Lou’s banner is her handsome husband Tom, who served in the Canadian Army.
 He left for overseas shortly after they wed, and they didn’t see each other again for four long years.